 Our work provides a platform for dissecting network protocols and file formats that integrates results and experiences from a range of previous efforts.
 Generally, grammars represent the standard way to specify parsing strategies.
-General-purpose parser generators-such as Yacc, Bison, and Antlr-compile grammars into parsers that applications then integrate.
-However, their domainindependent nature comes with conceptual and technical limitations that render them an ill fit for dissecting protocols and file formats.
-Approaches specific to the networking domain sometimes work from Augmented Backus-Naur Form (ABNF)For example, Zebu [4] generates parsers from annotated versions of ABNF.
-More commonly in the networking domain, applications represent formats as collections of types, which they then make accessible programmatically.
+General-purpose parser generators such as Yacc, Bison, and Antlr-compile grammars into parsers that applications then integrate.
+However, their domain-independent nature comes with conceptual and technical limitations that render them an ill fit for dissecting protocols and file formats.

+Approaches specific to the networking domain sometimes work from Augmented Backus-Naur Form (ABNF).
+For example, Zebu [4] generates parsers from annotated versions of ABNF.
+However, more commonly in the networking domain applications represent formats as collections of types, which they then make accessible programmatically.
 As Fisher et al. observe [8], since types can describe both external and in-memory representation simultaneously, it proves natural for programmers to define data layouts in that form.
-Examples of type-based systems include: PacketTypes [14], which compiles PDU specifications into corresponding C dissectors, with a focus on matching packets to a particular protocol; DataScript [2], which generates Java libraries for dissection and assembly from specifications of binary file formats; BinPAC [20], a "yacc for network protocols" that turns protocol specifications into C++ parsers; PADS [7], which targets C and focuses on robust error handling, a variety of encodings, and tool support; and

-GAPA [3], an interpreted system that emphasizes typesafety and absence of infinite loops during the dissection process.
-Spicy follows the type-based approach as well, generalizing it beyond what these systems can express.
+Examples of type-based systems include: PacketTypes [14], which compiles PDU specifications into corresponding C dissectors, with a focus on matching packets to a particular protocol; DataScript [2], which generates Java libraries for dissection and assembly from specifications of binary file formats; BinPAC [20], a "yacc for network protocols" that turns protocol specifications into C++ parsers; PADS [7], which targets C and focuses on robust error handling, a variety of encodings, and tool support; and GAPA [3], an interpreted system that emphasizes type-safety and absence of infinite loops during the dissection process.
+Spicy also follows the type-based approach, generalizing it beyond what these systems can express.

-To the best of our knowledge, BinPAC is the only of these type-based systems with a wide-spread deployment base today, due to its integration into Bro [22].
+To the best of our knowledge, BinPAC is the only of these typebased systems that enjoys a broad deployment base today, due to its integration into Bro [21].
 A number of later efforts extend BinPAC in specific ways.
-For example, UltraPAC [13] narrows the target application to improve efficiency; and Schear et al. improve its memory management [25].
-Spicy takes a conceptually different approach from BinPAC by unifying syntax and semantics inside a single language, in constrast to depending on user C++ code to steer parsing and track state.
-Yet, the BinPAC/Bro combo inspired Spicy: it generalizes portindependent protocol analysis [5] and extends Pang et al.'s work [19] reversing the process to assemble wire format.
+For example, UltraPAC [13] narrows the target application to improve efficiency; and Schear et al. improve its memory management [24].
+Spicy takes a conceptually different approach from BinPAC by unifying syntax and semantics inside a single language, in contrast to depending on user C++ code to steer parsing and track state.
+Yet, the BinPAC/Bro combo inspired Spicy: we generalize port-independent protocol analysis [5] and extend Pang et al.'s work [19] to assemble wire format.

 A variety of further related tools and projects exist.
 Haka [10] is an open-source security-oriented language for describing protocols and policies.
-It avoids the pitfalls of C by relying on Lua, which, however, leads to an unnatural mapping of Lua's low-level constructs to protocol elements.
+It avoids the pitfalls of C by relying on Lua-which, however, leads to an unnatural mapping of Lua's low-level constructs to protocol elements.
 Hammer [11] is a C library for building recursive-descent LL(k) parsers for (primarily) binary protocols; a Hammer dissector consists of C code that parses elements through individual Hammer function calls.
-While Hammer provides bindings to other languages, performance then suffers and integration into existing systems gets more difficult.
-Microsoft's Open Protocol Notation [18] provides a description language that enables developers to model protocol architecture, behavior, and data.
-It is embedded into a complex system of .NET classes, and seems to primarily target extensions for Microsoft's Message Analyzer product.
-Conceptually however, the language is powerful, sharing features like decapsulation and LL(1) parsing with Spicy.
-Scapy [24] enables writing protocol dissectors in Python if performance is of no concern.
-As a different category of related efforts, tools such as Protocol Buffers [23] and Thrift [30] facilitate object serialization.
-However, with these, one defines the format, rather than dissecting existing ones.
+While Hammer provides bindings to other languages, performance then suffers and integration into existing systems becomes more difficult.
+Microsoft's Open Protocol Notation [18] provides a description language that enables modelling protocol architecture, behavior, and data.
+It comes as part of a complex system of .NET classes, and seems to primarily target extensions for Microsoft's Message Analyzer.
+Conceptually however, their language is powerful, sharing features like decapsulation and LL(1) parsing with Spicy.
+Scapy [23] enables writing protocol dissectors in Python if performance is of no concern.

+As another category of related efforts, tools such as Protocol Buffers [22] and Thrift [29] facilitate object serialization.
+However, with these, one defines a format, rather than dissecting one.